 ALSO READPE veteran Renuka Ramnath appointed chairperson of Tata Communications Growth challenge for Trent's overseas plans How the papers covered N Chandrasekaran's appointment to Tata Sons top job Tata: Well-orchestrated move to destroy my reputation through allegations N Chandrasekaran walks into Tata corner room

+The rating signifies very strong degree of safety with respect to timely payment of financial obligations.
+"The instruments with rating CARE A1 are considered to have a strong degree of safety regarding timely payment of financial obligations," said Trent.
 The stock of Trent was trading at Rs 245 on the BSE in the afternoon trade, down 0.47 per cent from its previous close.